soundpress/RulesOfNYC/docs/c19/index.rst

-(b) A Broker must not sell a Medallion in which he or she owns an interest without disclosing that interest in writing to the purchaser.
+(b) A Broker must not sell a Medallion in which he or she or a Related Party owns an interest without first disclosing that interest in writing to the purchaser and obtaining the purchaser's written consent to such transaction, in the form and manner prescribed by the Commission.
+Where the Broker has an interest in such sale, the Broker may not charge a fee for his or her services unless the necessary disclosures have been made to the purchasing and selling parties as required by these rules.